- Starting an appraisal process

 - Initiate the appraisal cycle.

-- The Hike Appraiser navigates to Teammates and then Salary Hike and enters the Proposed Hike for all their employees.
+- The Hike Appraiser navigates to Teammates and then Salary Hike and enters the Proposed Hike and Proposed Promotion for all their employees.
+The proposed promotion selected here is only for reference and won't be reflected in the employee form.

 - If Hike approval is not enabled, the proposed hike is automatically approved and is used as the final hike.
 If hike approval is enabled, the proposed hike is sent for approval.